HarisRasul12/ESC499-Thesis-SAT-Trees/SATreeCraft/README.md

 - This directory holds all code modules related to classification problems, aimed at maximizing accuracy and minimizing tree height.
 - It supports datasets with both categorical and numerical features.

+## 4.5 Clustering Problems
+- This dircetory holds the modules for the encodings for clustering problem: Minimize Maximum Diameter as of now Release ver--1.0

 ## 5. Images
 - Contains visualizations of decision trees, which can be generated using either PySAT or Loandra based on the user's input.